francisco-javier-martin-lopez/Aeroservoelasticity-/README.md

 ### Workshop 2: Puma Helicopter Blade Stability
 * **Objective:** Aeroelastic study of the pitch-flap coupling in a Puma helicopter blade.
 * **Analysis:** Generated comprehensive stability maps to analyze the effects of varying the pitch link stiffness and the blade's Center of Gravity (CG) offset.
-Evaluated the impact of modal truncation (varying the number of modes) and different aerodynamic assumptions (e.g., vectorial Theodorsen function).
+Evaluated the impact of modal truncation (varying the number of modes) and different aerodynamic assumptions (e.g., Theodorsen's unsteady aerodynamic model).
 * **Implementation:** The MATLAB code is highly optimized, leveraging orthogonal Legendre polynomials, pre-computed structural matrices, and parallel computing (`parfor`) to drastically reduce the execution time of heavy iterative parameter sweeps.

 ### Workshop 3: Limit Cycle Oscillations (LCO)